Lord Arthur Russell

+Early life

 He was born in London on 13 June 1825.
-He was the second of three sons of Major-General Lord George William Russell and Elizabeth Anne Rawdon, daughter of the Hon.
-John Theophilus Rawdon, himself second son of the 1st Earl of Moira.
-His elder brother was Francis, later 9th Duke of Bedford and his younger brother was Odo, later 1st Baron Ampthill.
+He was the second of three sons of Major-General Lord George William Russell and Elizabeth Anne Rawdon.
+His elder brother was Francis Russell, 9th Duke of Bedford and his younger brother was Odo Russell, 1st Baron Ampthill, the first British Ambassador to the German Empire.
+His sister was Blanche Russell.

+His father was the second son of the John Russell, 6th Duke of Bedford by his first wife, Hon.
+Georgiana Byng (a daughter of George Byng, 4th Viscount Torrington).
+His maternal grandparents were Frances (née Hall-Stevenson) and the Hon.
+John Theophilus Rawdon (himself second son of the 1st Earl of Moira).

+Career

-He was educated in Germany.
+Like his brothers, he was educated abroad by private tutors, primarily in Germany.
 From 1849 to 1854 he was private Secretary to his uncle, the Liberal Prime Minister Lord John Russell.
 Between 1857 and 1885, he sat as Member of Parliament (MP) for Tavistock.
-He only spoke rarely in the Commons, once in reply to an attack on his brother, Odo.
+He was said to have only spoke rarely in the Commons, once in reply to an attack on his brother, Odo.

-On 25 September 1865, Russell married Laura de Peyronnet, daughter of Paul Louis Jules, Vicomte de Peyronnet.
-Together they had six children, Harold John Hastings Russell, Flora Russell, Sir Claud Russell (a diplomat), Caroline Russell, Major Gilbert Russell, and Conrad Russell (a writer).
-He was raised to the rank of a Duke's son on 25 June 1872 and was then known as Lord Arthur Russell.

 He belonged to Brooks's, the Athenaeum, the Cosmopolitan, Grillion's, THE CLUB, and the Metaphysical Society.
 He was involved in the Senate of the University of London, serving on this body from 1875 until before his death.

-The ideological gulf between Britain and the new German Empire was stressed by Lord Russell in 1872:
+The ideological gulf between Britain and the new German Empire was stressed by Lord Arthur Russell in 1872:

-Prussia now represents all that is most antagonistic to the liberal and democratic ideas of the age; military despotism, the rule of the sword, contempt for sentimental talk, indifference to human suffering, imprisonment of independent opinion, transfer by force of unwilling populations to a hateful yoke, disregard of European opinion, total want of greatness and generosity, etc., etc."
+"Prussia now represents all that is most antagonistic to the liberal and democratic ideas of the age; military despotism, the rule of the sword, contempt for sentimental talk, indifference to human suffering, imprisonment of independent opinion, transfer by force of unwilling populations to a hateful yoke, disregard of European opinion, total want of greatness and generosity, etc., etc."

-Death
+Personal life

+On 25 September 1865, Russell married Laura de Peyronnet, the eldest of three daughters of Paul Louis Jules, Vicomte de Peyronnet, and his English wife, Georgina Frances Whitfield.
+Laura, who was also sister to Isabelle, Marchioness of Sligo (wife of the 3rd Marquess of Sligo), was an amateur portraitist.
+He was raised to the rank of a Duke's son on 25 June 1872 and was then known as Lord Arthur Russell.
+Together they had six children, including: